-ETL127 Electrical Motor Controls3 Credits This course will provide the student with a detailed interpretation of motor control applications using modern methods and equipment.
+This course will provide the student with a detailed interpretation of motor control applications using modern methods and equipment.
 Particular emphasis will be given to manual, semiautomatic, and automatic control of electrical motors and equipment.
 Troubleshooting techniques of motor control systems will be covered in detail.
 Prerequisite: ETL113; Co-requisites: ETL114, ETL120.
+ETL215 National Electrical Code ......
+3 Credits This course will cover the major articles of the current edition of the National Electrical Code.
+Examples of its application to actual wiring installations will be included.
+Particular emphasis will be placed on chapters 1, 2, 3, 4, and 9.
+Material covered is designed to help prepare the student for State Electrical Licensing.
+Prerequisites: ETL121; or instructor permission.